A Weyl's law for black holes: Weyl's law: space(-time) dimension and length scales

 \section{Weyl's law: space(-time) dimension and length scales}

-We present here a brief account of the elements of Weyl's law relevant in our later discussion on BH QNMs, with a focus on the volume factor and the power-law dependence on the dimension.
-In a first step we review the Weyl's in the classical self-adjoint case and, in a second stage, we comment on the known results in the QNM (scattering resonances) setting.
+We present here a brief account of the elements of Weyl's law relevant in our later discussion on BH QNMs, with a focus on the volume factor and the power-law dependence on the dimension $d$.
+We review first the Weyl's law in the classical selfadjoint case and, in a second stage, section \ref{s:QNM_Weyl} presents some results in the QNM (scattering resonances) setting.